ExplorerLGD/klipper-for-inkjet-3d-printer/README.md

 🔧 [Youtube](www.youtube.com/@weirdtechresearch)

 💡 High R&D Costs – Your support helps accelerate development!
-If you find this project valuable, consider supporting it on Patreon.
+If you find this project valuable, consider supporting it on kofi.

 ❤️ [kofi](https://ko-fi.com/weirdtechresearch)

 👾 Join the Discussion & Collaborate!